-Teaching Assistant. : Joao Granja de Almeida, joaog@sas.upenn.edu.
+Teaching Assistant.
+Joao Granja de Almeida, joaog@sas.upenn.edu.

-Office Hours.
+Professor Office Hours.
+Mondays, 3:30-5 pm, McNeil 521.
+By appt otherwise.

-Professor: Mondays, 3:30-5 pm in 521 McNeil.
-By appt other days.
-TA: Fridays, 1:30-3:30 pm.
+TA Office Hours.
+Fridays, 10:30-12 noon, McNeil 421.

 Textbook.
-Strategy: An Introduction to Game Theory, 3rd ed, by Joel Watson.
-Lecture slides, supplementary readings.
+Strategy: An Introduction to Game Theory, 3rd edition, by Joel Watson.

 Course Materials.
-Posted on Canvas: http://canvas.upenn.edu.
+Lecture slides, supplementary readings, and solutions will be posted on http://canvas.upenn.edu.

 Homework.
-About every two weeks a problem set is due.
+Every 1-2 weeks a problem set is due.
 They are graded on a 1-3 scale.
+Only one or two problems from each problem set, chosen randomly, will be graded.
 Late homework is not graded.
-Solution sets are posted on Canvas.
-Homework is very important for learning.
+The problem set on which you score the lowest is not counted.
+Doing the homework is necessary for learning the material and doing well on the exams.